 Job Outlook and Salary Information

 Divorce coaches can be considered mediators.
 The U.S. Bureau of Labor Statistics (BLS) reports employment prospects for mediators, arbitrators and conciliators are expected to be as good as the average for other professions, with a 9% increase in opportunities over the 2014-2024 decade.
-The median salary for mediators, arbitrators and conciliators was $58,020 in May 2015, according to the BLS.
+The median annual salary for mediators, arbitrators and conciliators was $58,020 in May 2015, according to the BLS.

 Divorce coaches come from a variety of educational backgrounds, including marriage and family therapy, psychology and social work.
 They are also often licensed to practice mental health counseling in their state.
 For example, many divorce coaches are licensed marriage and family therapists (MFTs), a credential that requires a master's or doctoral degree in a mental health field plus supervised clinical experience, according to the American Association for Marriage and Family Therapy (www.aamft.org).